 Commercially produced post cards from the Foundation's document collection featuring the Institute's campus buildings.

-Established in 1884, the GNI library collection has survived to the present day.
+Established in 1884, the GVNI library collection has survived to the present day.
 Containing over 5200 volumes, the collection is housed at the Grandview History Center and maintained by the Grandview Heritage Foundation.
 Books range from 100 to 200 years in age, and include 19th century first editions, large travel folios, limited editions devoted to religious studies and temperance, numerous history and reference sets, and an extensive collection of young peoples' fiction.

 Under Construction.